drivendataorg/erdantic/README.md

 - [Pydantic](https://pydantic-docs.helpmanual.io/)
 - [dataclasses](https://docs.python.org/3/library/dataclasses.html) from the Python standard library

-Features include a CLI, native rendering in Jupyter notebook, and an architecture easily extensible to other data modeling frameworks.
+Features include a CLI, automatic native rendering in Jupyter notebooks, and an architecture easily extensible to other data modeling frameworks.
+Great for simple, clean reference documentation for your data models.

 ![Example diagram created by erdantic](docs/docs/examples/pydantic.svg)

 ## Installation

-Installing erdantic first requires [Graphviz](https://graphviz.org/), an open-source graph visualization C library.
-You can install Graphviz with [conda](https://anaconda.org/anaconda/graphviz) or with [other package managers](https://graphviz.org/download/).
+erdantic's graph modeling depends on [pygraphviz](https://pygraphviz.github.io/documentation/stable/index.html) and [Graphviz](https://graphviz.org/), an open-source C library.
+The simplest way to install Graphviz is with [conda](https://anaconda.org/conda-forge/graphviz).
+For other options and installation troubleshooting, see the [pygraphviz docs](https://pygraphviz.github.io/documentation/stable/install.html).

 To install erdantic: